This post contains an overview of GED® class locations and testing sites in the Amarillo region.

 The HSE )high school equivalency) program is intended for people who never finished high school, and the diploma or certificate that you will obtain after completing the Texas HSE exam is generally accepted as equivalent to a high school diploma and is nationwide recognized by employers and universities.
 The Texas HSE credential is accepted just like a regular HS diploma by practically all U.S. employers and institutions of higher learning.

 The GED (General Education Development), TASC, and HiSET tests contain basic subject areas that high school students are expected to command upon graduation, and Texas HSE classes review writing, reading, social studies, math, and science.
-The 2014 Series of the GED exam allows you to take one of the four tests when you are sufficiently prepared.
+The GED exam allows you to take one of the four tests when you are sufficiently prepared.
 Pass that section, and move on to the next subject field.
 From the moment you take your first test, you’ll have a 2-year time frame to complete the rest from the time of your initial registration.
+The HiSET and TASC subtests may, if wished, also be done separately.

 GED online prep courses